FIN392/Python/How to create a portable Python installation.md

 Execute the downloaded file but be careful to follow these steps carefully, this is the key to everything.

+>[!NOTE]
+>This document is made using version 3.13.1 so the following screens may vary.

 ![alt text](image.png)

 Uncheck option '_Add python.exe to PATH_'.